BKutschke/srttpf/README.md

 For a description of the music-historical research project motivating the development of the AnalyzeSrttpf:
 - https://github.com/BKutschke/srttpf/file/Description_of_music-historical_project.pdf

-# II.
+# III.
 Instructions for installing and running ‚AnalyzeSrttpf‘
 The instructions focus on Windows.
 In section 1 and 2, the instructions operate with a preconfigured version of the tool suitable for a test run.
 The test run provides a first idea of the tool.
 Instructions for the tool’s individual configurations follow in section 3.

 # 1. Installation of Music21 and Python